MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/planned-cross-docking.md

 ### Put away to cross dock and bulk

-Both work ID's currently have the same target license plate.
-You will need to get the work ID and target licence plate ID to complete the next steps.
+Both work IDs currently have the same target license plate.
+You must get the work ID and target licence plate ID to complete the next steps.
 You can get this from the work details for the purchase order line and sales order line.
 Alternately, you can go to **Warehouse management > Work > Work details** and filter the work for where **Warehouse** is *51*.

 1. On the mobile device, go to **Inbound > Purchase put-away** and enter the target license plate from the work.
 1. In the **ID** field, enter the target license plate ID from the work details. <!-- KFM: Continue here --> The cross docking - Pick form will display the picking location (RECV), Target LP (License plate), Item (A0001) and quantity (3).